Skip to main content

 FontsOnly fonts installed in the Docker image are available.
 See Fonts Configuration.

-MarginsContent taller than the marginTop / marginBottom form fields will be clipped.
+MarginsContent taller than marginTop / marginBottom will be clipped.

 CSSfooter.html styles may override header.html styles.
-Use unique class names to prevent conflicts.
+Use unique class names.

-Do not attempt to load external assets (CSS, images, scripts) in headers or footers.
-They will likely time out, slowing down the rendering process significantly or causing the request to fail entirely.
+Do not load external assets (CSS, images, scripts) in headers or footers.
+They will time out or cause the request to fail.

 Structure & Metadata